andrewkliskey/onestopsecurity/README.md

   - Choose Ports to allow incoming connections from
   - Install unattended-upgrades

+### Take a think:
+Please think before installing any software on your server.
+Do you need it?
+Is it rated highly?
+Could it be installing malware?

+Personally I would't trust a random script on the internet.
+So I understand if you don't, as this is only 150 lines of code I suggest that you take a look to ensure it is something you wanna run on your server.

 ### How to run:
 Download the script, adjust permissions and run:
 ```bash